spirdgk/lcpy/README.md

 pip install git+https://github.com/spirdgk/lcpy.git

+In case brightway and premise are to be installed in the same environment with lcpy, this can be done at the time of installing lcpy with:

+pip install "lcpy[bw] @ git+https://github.com/spirdgk/lcpy.git"

 ## Examples

 Please consult the documentation and follow the examples provided to use the package.
 In order to use in combination with bw2 please install a bw2 environment in a separate folder and